Bone-1972

 Bill’s experiences are a mind-fuck.

-He has had to struggle for every crumb he has gotten while he sees spoiled brats like Bill and Bernadette getting everything and working half as hard.
-It’s not fair and the audience is meant to empathize with him.
+He has had to struggle for every crumb he has gotten, while spoiled brats like Bill and Bernadette get everything and work half as hard.
+It’s not fair, and the audience is meant to empathize with him.

 Larry Cohen, well-known for the low-budget campy circuit, creates a perplexing project with added black comedy.
 The rat, the chatty girl, the X-Ray lady, everyone in the film is wacko!

-Bone is a weird film that I don’t know what to make of.
-I took it as a glimpse into social issues and I loved the food references, the steak, and eggs mostly.
+Bone (1972) is a weird film that I don’t know what to make of.
+I took it as a glimpse into social issues, and I loved the food references, the steak, and eggs, mostly.

 Leave a Reply